jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (3) If only part of a building meets the criteria set out in subsection (1), only that part of the building is a priority building.
 (4) Whether a building is a priority building affects— (a) the deadline by which a territorial authority must identify whether the building or a part of the building is potentially earthquake prone (see section 133AG); and
-  (b) the deadline for completing seismic work on the building or a part of the building, if it is subject to an EPB notice (see section 133AM).
+  (b) the deadline for completing seismic work on the building or a part of the building, if it is subject to an EPB notice (see sections 133AM, 133AMA, 133AMB, and 133AMC).

 ### 133AF Role of territorial authority in identifying certain priority buildings
 (1) This section applies to a territorial authority whose district includes any area of medium or high seismic risk.